Are you sick of your C-Section shelf? That extra fold of skin that hangs down over your C-Section scar?

 Diet eliminates fat.
 Fat is not entirely the problem with respect to a C-Section shelf but trimming fat is always a great place to start.

 So reduce your fat intake.
 Eat recommended portions and get into the habit of giving your body time to feel full.
 Consistency is important too.
 Don’t start a diet one week and go off it the next.

 Start with a low fat plan that won’t make you feel deprived.
 Health magazine has some great low fat sample memus that are a great start and the foods are super appetizing.

 A C-Section shelf is comprised of loose skin.
 Exercise is important because it strengthens your weak muscles which works to tighten the loose skin around your incision.

 I don’t recommend sit-ups and crunches for the first few months after your C-Section.
-Doing abdominal exercises too soon after surgery are not only dangerous they can also be ineffective if you are not completely healed internally.
+Doing abdominal exercises too soon after surgery are not only dangerous they can be ineffective and damage muscles if you are not completely healed internally.

 If weather permits get outside with baby.
 If you can’t get out use a treadmill.
-I STILL use my Horizon compact treadmill like the one in the picture.
-It sits in my office and I use it whenever I’m short on time or just can’t get outside.
+I personally use the Horizon compact treadmill which sits in my office.
+I use it whenever I’m short on time or just can’t get outside.
 I like the compact treadmills because they store under your bed or easily in a closet.

 “C-Panty really works.
-They’re comfortable, and really help reduce that classic “c-section shelf” as well as help that incision fade” – PW
+It’s comfortable, and really helps reduce the classic “c-section shelf” as well as help the incision fade” – PW

 Photo courtesy of Ohmega1982 & freedigitalphotos.net